RadioBoys/Netflix-Cookies/README.md

 node merge.js
 ```
 ## Run config
-Open file or terminal to ./config and run `node [NAME FILE YOU WANT TO RUN]` and enjoy.
+Open folder or terminal to ./config and run `node [NAME FILE YOU WANT TO RUN]` and enjoy.

 ```bash
 node [NAME FILE YOU WANT TO RUN]